laplamgor/kantai3d/README.md

 > * For Contributors (in Beta): [Web-based Depth Map Editor](https://github.com/laplamgor/kantai3d-online-editor)

-# Kantai 3D
+# Kantai3D
-Kantai 3D is a third-party mod for Kancolle - Kantai Collection.
+Kantai3D is a third-party mod for Kancolle - Kantai Collection.
 It brings 3D-like effects to (some of) your secretaries.

 It is NOT Live2D.
 It is parallax occlusion mapping (POM) rendering technique which uses a depth map to simulate occlusion of 3D lightray.
 3D AAA game usually use this technique 乞walls and floor for extra bump visual effects.